 Another popular train stop is Shin-Yokohama Station, which is where the shinkansen from Tokyo stops.

 An example of the train route is from Shinjuku Station (新宿駅) to Yokohama Station (横浜駅).
 There are two lines you can take:

 - The direct route is via the JR Shonan-Shinjuku Line which will be the fastest at 35 minutes.

 - Another way is to take two lines from Shinjuku to Shinagawa Station (品川駅) via JR Yamanote Line and then transfer from Shinagawa to Yokohama Station via JR Keihin-Tohoku Line.
-This route is longer and will take 55 minutes.
+This route is longer and will take 46 to 55 minutes.

 How to Travel Around Yokohama

 Walking: This city is very walkable with wide sidewalks.
 You can easily hit your 10,000-step goal by walking to various attractions in this city.